- The capitalist class exploits the working class in the 18th century.

 The reason is that all previous societies were based on class antagonism, which explains why ideas evolved without killing the discipline.

-Since communism is a radical change of society, it needs to radically break with traditional ideas, hence abolishing them.
+Since communism is a radical change in society, it needs to radically break with traditional ideas, hence abolishing them.

 Overall, once the proletariat will seize power and abolish the bourgeoisie, this is what will happen: